pharth/ML_Models_Framework/README.md

 - **Pure Python/NumPy**: Models implemented from scratch (no scikit-learn!)
 - **Easy Testing**: Simple command-line tool to evaluate model performance
 - **Customizable**: Tweak hyperparameters through command-line arguments
+- **Dimensionality Reduction**: PCA implementation for feature extraction and visualization

 ## 🚀 How to Use It